 The viability of an allegation of punitive damages is necessarily fact specific, but this case demonstrates some of the limitations inherent in alleging punitive damages in the maritime context.

-David Y. Loh is a member with Cozen O'Connor in New York City, New York.
+David Y. Loh is a partner with KMA Zuckert in New York City, New York.

 Copyright © 2020, American Bar Association.
 All rights reserved.
 This information or any portion thereof may not be copied or disseminated in any form or by any means or downloaded or stored in an electronic database or retrieval system without the express written consent of the American Bar Association.
 The views expressed in this article are those of the author(s) and do not necessarily reflect the positions or policies of the American Bar Association, the Section of Litigation, this committee, or the employer(s) of the author(s).